org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

     This field may contain 0, in which case no Code Specific Information has been added to the packet.

-    The length of this field is controlled by the ZPR Configuration.
-In the Baseline Configuration this field is 2 bytes long.
-If this field length is 0 then no code-specific information may be added to the message.

 Code Specific Additional Information
 :   Information that is specific (that is amplifies) the code.
 If the Code Info Length field's length is 0 then this field is always 0 bytes long.
 If the Code Info Length field's length is non-0 then the maximum length of this field is the size of the data item being conveyed in this field (*e.g*., if it is a Stream ID then the Configuration-specified Stream ID size).

 Original Packet Length
 :   The size of the "Original Endpoint Packet" field, in bytes.

-    The length of this field is controlled by the ZPR Configuration.
-In the Baseline Configuration this field is 2 bytes long.

 Portion of Original Endpoint Packet
 :   Is a portion of the packet.
 This should be as much of the original packet as is available to the Node generating the message.
 Typically, this is what is returned in the ICMP message reporting the condition).